BelandyG/Food-Sales-Predictions/README.md

 The data was preprocessed before fitting and testing machine learning models with the following steps:

-Validation was performed (75% of data retained for training; 25% reserved for testing) Missing numerical values were imputed with the mean Numerical features were scaled
+Missing numerical values were imputed with the mean Numerical features were scaled
-Missing nominal vlues were imputed with the most frequent value Nominal features were one-hot encoded
+Missing nominal values were imputed with the most frequent value Nominal features were one-hot encoded

 # **Linear Regression Model**